hapax/hapax.github.io/assets/maximal.md

 ---

 <span style="padding-left: 20px; display:block">
 On a blob, shortest paths are locally straight.
+Any departure from local straightness increases length.
 </span>

 ---